 Accountability to the Health Select Committee

 The Health Select Committee is appointed by the House of Commons to examine the policy, administration and expenditure of the Department of Health and associated bodies.
 Eleven MPs are members of the committee.
-It is currently chaired by Dr Sarah Wollaston MP.

 Since 2011, the committee has held annual accountability hearings with us.
 We welcome the committee’s scrutiny of our work and take its recommendations seriously.
 In addition to giving spoken evidence, we provide written evidence on our progress in response to its accountability hearings as well as to the committee’s other inquiries.